FindChimneySweepers logoFindChimneySweepers

 • Required equipment: Standard sweep brushes and rods

-• Cost: $200-$400 total (chemical + sweep)
+• Cost: $200-$400 total

-• Required equipment: Chemical treatment, rotary sweep tools
+• Required equipment: Powered rotary system

 Do Creosote Removal Logs Actually Work?